 Between the Hopper 3 and DISH’s mobile app (DISH Anywhere™) you’ll never miss a show again.
 DISH Anywhere gives you access to 100% of your live TV, recorded, and on-demand content on any of your mobile devices.

 The true barometer when choosing a television provider is value: what am I getting and what is it costing me?
 You already know that with DISH Network you’re getting some of best tech in the industry, with the best service in the industry to help you use it.
 It’s time to compare the value between a DISH Network package and a Verizon Fios one.
 To do that, we’re going to compare similar plans.

 Let’s look at DISH’s America’s Top 120 package and Verizon Fios’ Custom TV package.
-DISH offers 190+ channels including ESPN, ESPN2, plus three months of access to 45 premium channels–all at no additional cost.
-Verizon Fios offers 90+ channels and ESPN.
+DISH offers 190+ channels including ESPN, ESPN2, plus three months of access to more than 40 premium channels — all at no additional cost.
 If you want a wireless receiver, local channels, and regional sports, you better be willing to pay up if you’re a Verizon Fios customer.
 With DISH Network all of those options are included–but what is the cost of these packages?